-MRC units are community-based and function as a way to locally organize and utilize volunteers -health care professionals and others - who want to contribute their skills and expertise to the community.
+MRC units are community-based, advanced cadres volunteers who are pre-trained and pre-credentialed to contribute their skills and expertise to the community.
+Kansas MRC unit members are trained in basic Incident Command courses so that they may work seamlessly with other response agencies.
 MRC units are intended to support, assist and supplement the resources of the existing public health, medical and emergency response systems.
 During emergencies, MRC volunteers may provide an important "surge" capability to area hospitals and public health departments.
 They can also augment medical and support staff shortages at local medical or emergency facilities.